• Over 120 wide-ranging changes introduced to urgently address a lack of diversity in the BAFTA Awards

 Significant changes to the Television Awards will also be announced next month, and separate Games and Children’s Awards Reviews are being conducted later this year.

-A full copy of the Review with all changes can be found here.
+Access the full copy of the Review with all changes.

 About BAFTA